webrecorder/browsertrix/docs/user-guide/index.md

 ## Signup

-For all signup options the Name field cannot currently be changed later.
+!!! warning "For all signup options the Name field cannot currently be changed later."

 ### Invite Link